thomasms/physicstom.com/content/blog/noifs/index.md

     return g*3.6
 ```

 which isn't much of an improvement but it is already a bit clearer, and now if I want to change the logic for one calculation I don't have to edit `my_cool_func`.
-However, this still doesn't address the issue of the `if`s and you may have noticed that we have kept the interface the same for each function, even though most of the don't use `a`, `b`, or `c` in their computation.
+However, this still doesn't address the issue of the `if`s and you may have noticed that we have kept the interface the same for each function, even though some of the functions don't use `a`, `b`, or `c` in their computation.
 This however can be used to remove the `if`s.

 We can define a mapping between the conditions and the functions which would keep the logic the same but make it much more readable.